alexfengg/STE/README.md

 ##### Step 1: download the SfM (Clean) Data
 Download the processed SfM data from [this link](https://drive.google.com/file/d/1-nj44wLfFfZA8gu9fHxok6iLTGTbILUM/view?usp=sharing) and place the "sfm_clean" folder at "STE\FundMatrix\data\sfm_clean".

-##### Step 2: implementation
+##### Step 2: running experiments
-Run the MATLAB script run_all.m located in the directory "STE\FundMatrix" to produce the errors of the Subspace-Constrained Tyler's Estimator (STE) and other Robust Subspace Recovery (RSR) methods of TME, FMS, and SFMS.
+Run the MATLAB script run_all.m located in the directory "STE\FundMatrix" to generate the errors of the Subspace-Constrained Tyler's Estimator (STE) and other Robust Subspace Recovery (RSR) methods of TME, FMS, and SFMS.
+The errors correspond to Table 1-2 in [1] while the results are obtained separetely in 'py/run_ransac.py'.

 ```
 run_all
 ```
-Generate the figures by calling the script 'plotting.m'.
+Generate the Figure 3-5 by calling the script 'plotting.m'.
 ```
 plotting
 ```